 “I’m just frozen–but when I finally take it off, I’m in front of a beautiful oak tree,” Lisa McVey said.
 “I think I’m going to have a new life, and it will be better.”

-McVey Assists With the Kidnapping Investigation
+McVey Shares Her Story & Assists With the Abduction Investigation

 At a nearby Tampa police station, Lisa McVey shared the details of her abduction and sexual abuse with a female detective.
 But the detective did not believe her story.